 - coaching and training 62 individuals in need of financial literacy skills; and

 - mentoring and working with 1,115 students in Flint Community Schools through the district’s community education initiative.

-There’s no question AmeriCorps is good for a community, but according to several AmeriCorps alumni in Flint, it’s also an amazing experience that has been good for them, as well.
+There’s no question AmeriCorps is good for a community, but according to four AmeriCorps alumni in Flint, it’s an amazing experience that’s good for members, as well.
+Here are their stories.